EvStorM/rainbowkit/.github/CONTRIBUTING.md

 #### If you published `rainbowkit`:

 - Go to [GitHub’s new release form.](https://github.com/rainbow-me/rainbowkit/releases/new)
-- Select the latest version tag for `@rainbow-me/rainbowkit`.
+- Select the latest version tag for `deme-login`.
-- Set the title to `@rainbow-me/rainbowkit@x.x.x` (substituting the latest version)
+- Set the title to `deme-login@x.x.x` (substituting the latest version)
 - Copy the Markdown content below the latest version heading from [RainbowKit’s `CHANGELOG.md`](../packages/rainbowkit/CHANGELOG.md)

 #### If you published `rainbowkit-siwe-next-auth`:

 - Go to [GitHub’s new release form.](https://github.com/rainbow-me/rainbowkit/releases/new)
-- Select the latest version tag for `@rainbow-me/rainbowkit-siwe-next-auth`.
+- Select the latest version tag for `deme-login-siwe-next-auth`.
-- Set the title to `@rainbow-me/rainbowkit-siwe-next-auth@x.x.x` (substituting the latest version)
+- Set the title to `deme-login-siwe-next-auth@x.x.x` (substituting the latest version)
 - Copy the Markdown content below the latest version heading from [rainbowkit-siwe-next-auth’s `CHANGELOG.md`](../packages/rainbowkit-siwe-next-auth/CHANGELOG.md)

 #### If you published `create-rainbowkit`: